aflansburg/hotdog-not-hotdog/README.md

 - **Validate** model performance
 - **Export** models in different formats (PyTorch, TorchScript)
 - **CLI interface** for easy usage
+- **Included dataset setup script** for training the model on a Kaggle dataset of sample images

 ## Setup